Lee and Karen Duquette,

 The Fish Creek Wildlife Observation Bridge is a day-use recreation area at the Salmon River Valley in Hyder, Alaska.
 There is a daily entry fee.
 From this bridge, both brown grizzly and black bears can be observed and photographed in their natural habitat in this beautiful glacial river valley, as they fish for chum and pink salmon in the clear shallow Waters of Fish Creek.
 Bears use the site from mid-July through early September, following the arrival of salmon that return to the fresh waters of he creek to spawn.
 The site is open from 6 a.m. to 10 p.m. daily.
 Forest Service employees are at the site to provide information about the bears and also, enforce site rules, and answer questions.

-The bridge as seen from the road
+Below: The bridge as seen from the road

-The opposite side of the bridge
+Below; The opposite side of the bridge

-where bears do not go
+where bears do NOT go

 bridge as seen from the road